epsy/sigtools/docs/forwards-howto.rst

 Picking the appropriate arguments for ``forwards``
 ==================================================

-If automatic signature reporting doesn't work for your use case and you still want to specify how a function's ``*args, **kwargs`` is being used, you may either use `sigtools.specifiers.forger_function` and `sigtools.support.s` to override its signature completely, or you can use the ``forwards_to_*``
+If automatic signature reporting (`sigtools.signature`) doesn't work for your use case and you still want to specify how a function's ``*args, **kwargs`` is being used, you may either use `sigtools.specifiers.forger_function` and `sigtools.support.s` to override its signature completely, or you can use the ``forwards_to_*``